 Step By Step

 - File the FAFSA (Free Application for Federal Student Aid).
-This must be completed in order to receive Federal and State aid and some scholarships.
-If you apply online at www.fafsa.ed.gov you will need to obtain a PIN at www.pin.ed.gov if you do not already have a PIN.
+This must be completed in order to receive Federal and State aid and scholarships.
+If you apply online at www.fafsa.ed.gov you will need to obtain a FSA ID and Password.
 Financial Aid recipients need to complete the FAFSA every year.
-FAFSA applications are available to complete after January 1st of each year.
+FAFSA applications are available to complete after October 1st of each year beginning October 1, 2016.

-- Complete Craven Community College's General Scholarship Application.
-Application due in the Financial Aid Office by March 31st of each year.
+- Complete Craven Community College’s General Scholarship Application here.
+Application due in the Financial Aid Office by April 15th of each year.

 - Ensure all documents have been received by admissions.